The Peak District, is renowned for its rolling hills, serene dales, and muddy moors.

 3. Higher Shelf Stones – 621m (2037ft)

-Higher Shelf Stones is just a short distance from Bleaklow and is the 3rd mountain of the Peak District.
+Higher Shelf Stones is located near Bleaklow and is the third-highest mountain in the Peak District.

 4. Grindslow Knoll – 601m (1972ft)